 - Availability:

-- Exclusive Period (can't work other projects)
+- Exclusive Period (cannot work other projects)

 - Start/End Dates